Talfus-proj/Talfus-proj/README.md

 In future there are many things I want to learn and I'll continue to gain knowledge and develop my skills.

 ### 🥇 Proudest Projects
-* [Entrepreners Night Out](https://entrepreneursnightout.org/en/) is business networking event, operating from 5 year's.
-Built on Wordpress.
-I am providing maintanance and support using HTML and CSS, as well as SEO optimization and copywriting.
+* [Entrepreners Night Out](https://entrepreneursnightout.org/en/) is a business networking event that has been going on for 5 years.
+I am maintaining and improving the website myself using HTML, CSS and SEO.

-* Life-Train was sports movement, which aimed to improve people's lives through sport.
-Built responsive website from scratch with informative part and also custom made design & funtionality Google maps containing recommended sport locations.
+* Life-Train - Built responsive website from scratch with informative part and also custom made design & funtionality Google maps containing recommended sport locations.

 ## 🔧 Tools
 ### Operating System